 In other words, the future of programmatic advertising is bright.
 One might even go so far as to say that programmatic advertising is the future of digital advertising.
 It’s already dominating the sector, thanks in large part to its clear-cut benefits.

-Understanding the Benefits of Programmatic Advertising
+5 Benefits of Programmatic Advertising

 Why programmatic advertising?
 Simple — it’s the best way to spend your digital ad dollars.
 That’s especially clear once you understand these five benefits of leveraging programmatic ads: